Bitcoin Verdict

 Overall Score85/100

-The most beautifully built hardware wallet on the market, and one of the most principled.
-Fully open-source (hardware AND firmware), air-gapped via QR codes and microSD, Bitcoin-only, and designed in the US.
-The Passport feels like a premium product in a way Coldcard does not.
-The trade-off: $299 price tag, smaller company than Coinkite or Trezor, and a shorter track record.
-If Coldcard is the rugged Toyota, Passport is the Tesla - more refined, but you are paying for it and trusting a younger company.
+This is the most beautifully built hardware wallet we have handled, and one of the most principled.
+It is fully open-source down to the hardware AND the firmware - meaning outside researchers can verify not just the software but the physical design - and it is air-gapped, so it never plugs into your computer and talks to you through QR codes and a microSD card instead.
+It is Bitcoin-only and designed in the US.
+In our view it feels like a premium product in a way Coldcard does not.
+What you give up: a $299 price tag, a smaller company than Coinkite or Trezor, and a shorter track record.
+If Coldcard is the rugged Toyota, the Passport is the Tesla - more refined, but you pay for it and you are trusting a younger company.

 Read full review →